richard-austin/security-cam/USING-THE-NVR.md

 * **Wifi Admin**
     * **Local Wifi Details**

-      Lists the Wi-Fi access points in the area along with signal strength and other information.
+      Lists the Wi-Fi access points in the area along with msgQueue strength and other information.
     * **Wifi Settings**

       Setup or enable/disable the NVR Wi-Fi connection.